 Most of us feel shy at some time in life, when we meet someone new, when we stretch ourselves to participate in a new event or when we are at an edge to do or share something deeply personal.

 Shyness can come upon us in the most unpredictable moments, leaving us quiet, perplexed, frozen or suddenly pulled inward.
 The common strategy is then to fight it, hide it or simply feel bad about it or ourselves.

 Yet few of us see shyness as also beautiful.

 I adore shyness.
 Mostly because I have learned it is usually a doorway to something richer, quieter and wilder within all of us.
 A gateway to something less conventional and more uncontained, to a part of us that is freer to dive into the immense and mysterious waters of the soul.
 It is sometimes a part of us that communes and longs for our most authentic nature and to share it.

-Shyness can often be the entry point to a deep, vulnerable feeling or knowing that we feel less comfortable to express to others and often even allowing ourselves to know.
+Shyness can often be the entry point to a deep, vulnerable feeling or knowing that we feel less comfortable expressing to others and often even allowing ourselves to know.
 It can also speak of creative visions and quirky or heartfelt desires just out of our everyday awareness.

 I got to thinking about shyness again because it arose as I went to reach out to my community after being quiet for so long, absorbed in a transformative master’s program that left little time for writing anything but assignments.